kyleaedwards/gossip-glomers/README.md

 ## Grow-only Counter

 My first attempt was to use an append-only log, tracking inserted deltas with unique IDs in batches for each neighbor node.
 Once things were synched, we could calculate the total by traversing the log and summing up each delta once per UUID.
 This appeared to work, but I switched it to try using the Maelstrom KV store recommended in the challenge description.
+By using the `KV.CompareAndSwap()` method and retrying on failure, it eventually reached consistency.

-> Note: Investigate state-based conflict-free replicated data types.
+> **TODO**: Investigate state-based conflict-free replicated data types as an alternative.

+## Kafka-style Log

+*In progress...*